zcaceres/easy-agent/README.md

 ## Starting in Server Mode

-Some users would rather interact with an agent using HTTP, rather than CLI.
-Server Mode opens an Express server on localhost:3000
+Server Mode opens an Express server on localhost:3000 which allows users to interact with agents over HTTP.

 Start it with `bun run server`.